roman-milk/roman-milk.github.io/cvsn.md

+===

- ****** CvsN 20: Something Old and New ****** byTx_Tall_Tales© The whole group had retired to the new living room and we'd paired off in groups around the U-shaped sectional.
+The whole group had retired to the new living room and we'd paired off in groups around the U-shaped sectional.
 I sat on one side, bracketed by Debbie and Amie, while opposite me was Karen and Jim.
 Robin was in the corner, seated between Jim and Ron, and Beth had Ron's other side covered.
 It was cozy.
 And portended well for the near future.

  The girls on my side were mostly talking about the day-care shopping they were planning for the weekend.
 The other side of the couch was talking about the moving plans for the next day, and Ron was just soaking it all in.